 Clint creates joy where there is little, celebration and success for the otherwise- less academic and yet there is an emergence of confidence for ALL students.
-Students that may not otherwise have their won emotional burdens – self created or through home lives.
+Students that may not otherwise have their won emotional burdens – self-created or through home lives.
 Some have burdens of social isolation shells.
-Arts fosters change, edges towards joy and seeing possibility.
-Real practical skills of working together, purposefulness and prowess.
+Arts fosters change, edges towards joy and seeing possibility — real practical skills of working together, purposefulness and prowess.
 Motivation has also been the gift that Homunculus has given us, here at Cooktown State School.
-From year 5 girls putting on their own routine to share with me and Homunculus, year 11 girls saying they would save up their own money to get Clint back to re-share the joys and fun of the workshops and the performance.
+From year five girls putting on their routine to share with me and Homunculus, year 11 girls saying they would save up their own money to get Clint back to re-share the joys and fun of the workshops and the performance.

-Further the below was shared testimony, unchanged spelling with a clear message of continuance, reward, skills gained and desire for more of this focus of education from our year 5 and 6 students –
+Further, the below was shared testimony, unchanged spelling with a clear message of continuance, reward, skills gained and desire for more of this focus of education from our year 5 and six students

-“..you do not have to join the sarcis (circus) to be funny”
+You do not have to join the circus to be funny.

-So from student’s testimonials the; joy, fun, laughter and student’s own recognition they are working with others, getting along iS priority in our twenty-first century age of emerging dissonance with one another, life bogged down without joy and cyclic, mechanised routines.
-The escape and light spot-lighted onto the significance and importance – laughter; this changes lives through joy and skills the students recognise themselves.
+So from students’ testimonials, the joy, fun, laughter and students’ recognition they are working with others and getting along is a priority in our twenty-first century age of emerging dissonance with one another, life bogged down without joy and cyclic, mechanised routines.
+The escape and light spot-lighted the significance and importance of laughter; this change lives through joy and skills the students recognise themselves.
 Education of change is the fundamental precedence all educators strive for.
-Here Homunculus brings the joys of theatre, performance and their workshops into the lives of students were I have seen new motivations, joy and a ‘renewal’ in themselves in their approach to schooling and within their own lives.
+Here Homunculus brings the joys of theatre, performance and their workshops into the lives of students were I have seen new motivations, joy and a ‘renewal’ in themselves, in their approach to schooling and within their own lives.
 Let the banner of the arts in all our lives fly high in the sky.